miguelmota/ethereum-development-with-go-book/en/transfer-tokens/README.md

 This `value` is the amount of ETH to be transferred for this transaction, which should be `0` since we're transferring ERC-20 Tokens and not ETH.
 We'll set the value of Tokens to be transferred in the `data` field later.

-Then, Store the address you'll be sending tokens to in a variable.
+Then, store the address you'll be sending tokens to in a variable.

 ```go
 toAddress := common.HexToAddress("0x4592d8f8d7b001e72cb26a73e4fa1806a51ac79d")